ppetr/graph-invariant/README.md

 A matrix-based algorithm to compute graph invariants (or more generally arbitrary algebra invariants) and their automorphism groups.

+Branch **breadth-first**: This is an experimental branch that traverses the search tree breadth-first, rather than depth-first.
+For certain otherwise difficult graphs with small automorphism groups this can make the algorithm run considerably faster (at the expense of high memory complexity).
+However it performs poorly on graphs with large automorphism groups such as empty or clique graphs.

 Given:

 1. an input file path in the _bliss_ (DIMACS textual graph file format,